Footbridge: Long footbridges

-The record for the longest footbridge in the world was claimed by then New York State Governor David Paterson in a 2009 article about the walkway across the Hudson River at Poughkeepsie, New York.
-On July 22, 2017, the Champlain Bridge Ice Structure (l'Estacade Champlain), a bridge built for bicycles and foot traffic only to parallel the Champlain Bridge from Brossard, Quebec west to Nun's Island (L'ile Des Soeurs) & the Island of Montreal, was measured by a calibrated device as being 7,512 ft long starting and ending where the treadway rises above the ground and a pedestrian could access the bridge as close as possible to the St Lawrence River.
+The record for the longest footbridge in the world was claimed by then-New York State Governor David Paterson in a 2009 article about the walkway across the Hudson River at Poughkeepsie, New York.
+On July 22, 2017, the Champlain Bridge Ice Structure (l'Estacade Champlain), a bridge built for cyclists and pedestrians to run parallel to the Champlain Bridge from Brossard, Quebec west to Nun's Island (Île-des-Sœurs) and the Island of Montreal, was measured by a calibrated device as being 7,512 ft long, measured from where the treadway rises above the ground on each end, as close as possible to the St. Lawrence River.

-Bridge of National Unity, in Hungary, is the longest pedestrian suspension bridge, as of 2024, and before Sky Bridge 721 was the longest which spans in the Králický Sněžník mountain in the Czech Republic, opened in May 2022.
-The 721 m bridge hangs 95 m above ground.
+Bridge of National Unity in Hungary is the longest pedestrian suspension bridge as of 2024.
+Before it, the record was held by Sky Bridge 721, which spans the Králický Sněžník mountain in the Czech Republic and opened in May 2022.
+The 721 m bridge hangs 95 m above the ground.

 The United Wholesale Mortgage Pedestrian Bridge in Pontiac, Michigan is the longest enclosed pedestrian bridge, completed on October 1, 2021.
-The 305 metre bridge was part of a $250 million project to UWM's offices, which converted a former warehouse and utilized shipping containers for offices, corridors, and other spaces.
+The 305-metre bridge was part of a $250 million project to expand UWM's offices, which converted a former warehouse and made use of shipping containers for offices, corridors, and other spaces.

-The Walkway Over The Hudson footbridge was originally built for trains, it was recently restored as a pedestrian walkway.
+The Walkway Over the Hudson footbridge was originally built for trains and was later restored as a pedestrian walkway.
 The footbridge has a total length of 2063 m.
-Before it was demolished in 2011, the Hornibrook Bridge which crossed Bramble Bay in Queensland, Australia was longer than the Poughkeepsie Bridge at 2.684 km.
+Before it was demolished in 2011, the Hornibrook Bridge, which crossed Bramble Bay in Queensland, Australia, was longer than the Poughkeepsie Bridge at 2.684 km.